 Celery Flower in Docker

-For local development consider we are running our Django project in docker-compose and we have the following list of services in docker-compose.yml:
+For local development, assume you are running your Django project in Docker Compose with the following services in docker-compose.yml:

 version: '3.3'